 ProPharma Group is an industry-leading, single-source provider for regulatory compliance, pharmacovigilance, and medical information services across the full development lifecycle for pharmaceutical, biotechnology, and medical device companies.
 We help to ensure regulatory expectations are met, business goals are achieved, and patient health and safety is improved.

-We operate around the world with offices in the United States, Canada, Australia, Japan, Germany, Sweden, the Netherlands, and the United Kingdom, which allows us to offer our clients a fully integrated comprehensive suite of global support services.
+We operate around the world with offices in the United States, Canada, Australia, Japan, India, Germany, Sweden, the Netherlands, Ireland and the United Kingdom, which allows us to offer our clients a fully integrated comprehensive suite of global support services.

 The UK business, ProPharma Group MIS Limited, is the only company within the Group required to report on the gender pay gap.

-This is the second year since new legislation was introduced in the UK in 2017 that requires companies with more than 250 employees to publish data about their gender pay gap.
+This is the third year since new legislation was introduced in the UK in 2017 that requires companies with more than 250 employees to publish data about their gender pay gap.

 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men’s earnings.
 This measure does not take into account equal pay for equal work.